NixOS/nix.dev/source/tutorials/module-system/deep-dive.md

 ## Declaring more options

-Rather than setting all script parameters directly, we will to do that through the module system.
+Rather than setting all script parameters directly, we will do that through the module system.
-This will not just add some safety through type checking, but also allow to build abstractions to manage growing complexity and changing requirements.
+This will not just add some safety through type checking, but also allow building abstractions to manage growing complexity and changing requirements.

 Let's begin by introducing another option, `requestParams`, which will represent the parameters of the request made to the Google Maps API.